allebone/help.omni.af.mil/docs/PEX/Training.md

     3. MDS.
 The particular Mission Design Series.
 When importing a course, a pop-up will appear asking you to select the appropriate MDS for the course.
 This is the only time you will be able to choose an MDS for an imported course.
 NOTE: You can select an MDS for a new course only if the MDS is already in the PEX Database.
 See Help Topic, Aircraft listed under Maintenance.

     4. Course Type.
 Determines in what tab of the Training Folder this course will be displayed.
-The default is Qual Training Ta2.
+The default is Qual Training tab.
 Unit Defined can be relabeled via Qual Training Setup.

     5. Regression.
 Used to apply HQ AMC or HQ AFSOC regression rule logic if applicable.
 Regression rules apply to Task grades, not BOI grades.

     6. Forms: Summary, Gradesheet, Comments, Closeout.
 Forms are not mandatory but they should be.
 If you do not select specific forms you will lose functionality you may want to utilize while grading.
 The AF Form 4419 is available as a Closeout form.

     !!!
 NOTE
         If your MAJCOM/Unit utilizes Task Grades and BOI Grades, you wil need to select the ACC 206 form on the Courses page.
 When you select the ACC 206 form, data from the Task Grades and BOI Grades will automatically import into this form once grading is complete.

     !!!
 NOTE
         If your MAJCOM/Unit utilizes Proficiency Levels, Knowledge Levels, and BOI Grades, you wil need to select the AF 4024 form on the Courses page.
 When you select the AF 4024 form, data from the Proficiency Level, Knowledge Level, and BOI Grades will automatically import into this form once grading is complete.

     !!!
 NOTE
         Intel Units wil select the AF 4381 Form.

 5. Limit Instructors.
 Check this box if you want to limit student instructors to only those selected as primary, secondary, and continuity instructors \(not all course instructors\).

 6. Click off the highlighted course to Save.

 7. Setup Most Common Grades.
 You can select up to five of the most commonly used grades for an individual course.
-This allows quick grading on the gradesheet, while retaining the ability to use all grades in the course gradeset.
+This allows quick grading on the gradesheet, while retaining the ability to use all grades in the course grade set.
 For example, your course Grade Set uses Task Proficiency Levels 1 through 4, and Task Knowledge Levels A through D. The most common grades are 1A, 1B, 2A, 2B, and 31.

     1. Right-click on the Course row and select Setup Most Common Grades.